animaltraits/animaltraits.github.io/R/README.md

 defined in `standardisation/traits-config.R`.
 It also contains conversion factors, eg. O2 consumption to Joules.

-The file `AT-functions.r` contains 2 functions that may be useful to users of the database who are using `R`.
+The file [`AT-functions.r`](https://raw.githubusercontent.com/animaltraits/animaltraits.github.io/main/R/AT-functions.R) contains 2 functions that may be useful to users of the database who are using `R`.
+Feel fere to download the script to include in your own projects.
 The functions are:

 | Function | Description |
 | -------- | ----------- |